 Whether you should start a new business is an interesting question but also a hard one.
 We suggest thinking about the transition in phases or steps to check your optionality to disengage at any point.

 Focus on opportunities and research about the desired business with all due diligence and soul searching.
-Figure out whether that particular business is right for you.
+Figure out whether that particular business or start-up right for you.

 “thinking about [it] just as an investor would.”
 Gulati